WPP-Public/akqa-nz-laravel-anonymised-sql-dumps/README.md

 ## TODO

-* Make the DB connection optional.
+* Make the DB connection as an option.
+* Make the destination disk/path as an option.
 * Allow more nesting for JSON columns.
 * Automatic detection of common fields? (email, address, name, etc...)